P-p-H-d/mlib/README.md

 So the default behavior is rather conservative.

-It can however be overloaded to handle other policy for error handling like:

-* throwing an error (which is automatically done by including header [m-try](#m-try) ),
+It can however be overloaded to handle other policy for error handling like: throwing an error (which is automatically done by including header [m-try](#m-try) ).
-* set a global error and handle it when the function returns [planned, not possible yet],
-* other policy.

-This function takes the size in bytes of the memory that has been tried to be allocated.
+This function takes the type and the number of elements of this type that has been tried to be allocated.

 If needed, this macro shall be defined ***prior*** to instantiate the structure.

+## Error Classification

 > [!NOTE]
 > A good design should handle a process entire failure (using for examples multiple